tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Cheaters death and resources owed

-If, at the moment a cheater is kill, she owes some resources to another player, the remaining resources of the killed player will be transferred to the one they were owed to, up the owed amount, and up to the remaining balance of this resource on this killed player account.
+If, at the moment a cheater is banned, she owes some resources to another player, the remaining resources of the banned player will be transferred to the one they were owed to, up the owed amount, and up to the remaining balance of this resource on this banned player account.

 If she owes resources to _multiple_ players.
 The judging party will distribute the money proportionately, rounded to the closest integer.
 The exact formula is: